wadimw/dell-7577-hackintosh/README.md

 According to some, this config works properly with i7 configs as well as 1050.
 I don't know if it will for You, try it.

+I am attaching my ready Clover folder under Releases.
+Note however that I advise against ever using whole config blindly - in particular You should always download all kexts directly from their developers and use latest available versions.

 ## System info
 Dell Inspiron 7577 Gaming
 OS: macOS Catalina 10.15.0